HUD

 Housing Equity Week in Review

-The HUD budget was the big story the last week of March in housing law and equity.
+By Temple University Center for Public Health Law Research The HUD budget was the big story the last week of March in housing law and equity.
 Here’s the week in review for March 27-April 2: The largest story in housing is still the looming HUD budget cuts.
-The New York Times ran a story of a couple in Ohio, living well below the poverty…
+The New York Times ran a story of…